apache/aurora/docs/getting-started/overview.md

 machine to machine).

 How many tasks make up a Job is complicated.
-On a basic level, a Job consists of one task template and instructions for creating near-idential replicas of that task (otherwise referred to as "instances" or "shards").
+On a basic level, a Job consists of one task template and instructions for creating near-identical replicas of that task (otherwise referred to as "instances" or "shards").

 A task can merely be a single *process* corresponding to a single